Black Rice Kheer Recipe (Chak Hao Amubi Kheer)

 Black rice soaked in water.

-Rinse again.
+Step 2: Rinse again.

-Add the soaked rice to a stovetop pressure cooker.
+Step 3: Add the soaked rice to a stovetop pressure cooker.

 Rice and water added to a pressure cooker.

-Close the lid of the cooker and pressure cook for 1 whistle on high heat.
+Step 5: Close the lid of the cooker and pressure cook for 1 whistle on high heat.

-Reduce the heat to low and cook for 15 minutes.
+Step 6: Reduce the heat to low and cook for 15 minutes.

-Note – To cook the rice in an instant pot, press PRESSURE COOK and set the timer to 15 minutes at high pressure.
+Note – To cook the rice in an Instant Pot, press PRESSURE COOK and set the timer to 15 minutes at high pressure.
 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.

 Cooked black rice.